green-coding-solutions/documentation/content/en/docs/measuring/containerizing-applications.md

 ### Database

-We assume a [MariaDB database](https://mariadb.org/) and will base of their [mariadb basic image](https://hub.docker.com/_/mariadb).
+We assume a [MariaDB database](https://mariadb.org/) and will base off their [mariadb basic image](https://hub.docker.com/_/mariadb).

 We pull a dump from our database and copy the wordpress filesystem: